-A new addition to The Newman Guide, Holy Spirit College was founded in 2005 to offer dual credit to the students of Atlanta’s Holy Spirit Preparatory School.
-But the College is quickly developing its own identity and reputation, just in time to fill the regional void left by nearby Southern Catholic College, which closed its doors in 2010.
+Holy Spirit College was founded in 2005 to offer dual credit to the students of Atlanta’s Holy Spirit Preparatory School.
+But the College quickly moved from that role to develop its own specific mission.

 Holy Spirit has much going for it: a great location in an archdiocese with a rapidly growing Catholic population, a well-designed liberal arts curriculum, and an achievable growth plan.
-The College is housed on the 34-acre campus of Holy Spirit Catholic parish, in a wealthy neighborhood on the border of north Atlanta and Sandy Springs.
-The College shares some facilities with the parish and upper school, but it has its own offices, library, chapel, classrooms, and student lounge.
+The College is housed on the 34-acre campus of Holy Spirit Catholic parish, in a peaceful neighborhood on the border of north Atlanta and Sandy Springs.
+It shares some facilities with the parish and upper school, but it has its own offices, library, chapel, classrooms, and student lounge.

 The advantage of such a small school, says Genner, is that “you can create faculty and student relationships that are closer than you could achieve elsewhere.”
 Every student has a faculty mentor who is required to have dinner with them monthly on campus.

 Holy Spirit is governed by an independent board of trustees and has strong roots in the Archdiocese of Atlanta.
-The nine-member board includes Archbishop Wilton Gregory, who serves as College rector; Monsignor Edward Dillon, pastor of Holy Spirit Parish and College chancellor; and Father Paul Burke, chair of the College’s theology faculty.
-President Genner is a native of Great Britain where he studied law and canon law, and he was a consultant in educational management before founding the School and College.
+The nine-member board includes Archbishop Wilton Gregory, who serves as College rector; Monsignor Edward Dillon, pastor of Holy Spirit Parish and College president; and Father Paul Burke, chair of the College’s theology faculty.
+Monsignor Dillon has a doctorate in canon law from The Catholic University of America, and he studied for the priesthood at Carlow College, the oldest Catholic college in Ireland.

 The College had pursued accreditation from the American Academy for Liberal Education, but because of AALE’s disputes with the U.S. Department of Education, Holy Spirit withdrew from the AALE and is seeking accreditation from the Southern regional agency, which is in progress.